svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/faq_v1.md

 3. **Heavy use of regional data centers / cloud** via fiber, plus exploration of a regional, jointly governed “utility data center” outside the most sensitive areas.
 4. **Allow only edge / micro sites elsewhere in town** (substations, industrial corridors), with tight standards.

-The goal is not “data centers at any cost,” but getting the **connectivity and economic benefits** in forms that fit Festus’ size, risk tolerance, and community priorities.
+The goal is not “data centers at any cost,” but getting the **connectivity and economic benefits** in forms that fit Festus' size, risk tolerance, and community priorities.